bamcis-io/CloudEndure/README.md

 ## Revision History

+### 1.2.1.0
+Updated Get-CEWindowsInstaller so that the web response is returned to the pipeline.

+Updated Start-CEDataReplication verbose message content.

+Fixed Remove-CESession when a specific Session Id is provided so that the logout works.

 ### 1.2.0.3
 Updated the Set-CEMachine cmdlet to comply with the launch time updates restriction.
 Converted the new version, v3, from the old names for that version, v14/v15 and translated the old version v12 to v2.